International Management: Sustainable Business in Africa AUTUMN 2020

 (Max.
 22 students)

 While population growth is slowing in many countries, it continues to rise in Africa, where the population is expected to quadruple in the 21st century.
-Africa is rich in natural resources, but political instability makes it a challenge to use and share these resources in a sustainable way.
+Africa is rich in natural resources, but for several reasons the continent is missing a balanced and sustainable growth.
 Due to climate change and inefficient agriculture about 50 million Africans face hunger.
-To ensure a sustainable development on this continent, it is crucial with knowledge and awareness related to corporate responsibility – from a social and environmental perspective.
+To ensure a sustainable development on this continent, it is crucial with knowledge and awareness related to corporate responsibility – from a social, environmental and economic perspective.

 Tanzania is one of the most peaceful and stable countries in Africa, and at the same time its economy is growing.
 Today, the economy is mainly based on agriculture, but sectors like service, industry, mineral and energy are picking up.
 In 2014 the economic growth in Tanzania was 7 %, representing challenges and opportunities within environmental and social issues.